nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 to assist you in managing your resources.

-If you are an experienced user trying to find a specific command, you can head over to the [command summary](#command-summary) section where you can view all the commands at a glance.
+If you are an experienced user trying to find a specific command, you can head over to the [Command Summary](#command-summary) section where you can view all the commands at a glance.

 If you are a first-time user, you can begin by reading the [Getting Started](#getting-started) section to learn how to get started with Wingman in just a few simple steps!

-To find an in depth description of Wingman's features, simply search for the feature in the [table of contents](#table-of-contents) and head over to the relevant section.
+To find an in depth description of Wingman's features, simply search for the feature in the [Table of Contents](#table-of-contents) and head over to the relevant section.
 Each section contains a detailed description of the feature, and it's command format along with some examples of possible uses and expected outputs.

-For the description of commands, `{resource}-index` (e.g. `plane-index`) acts a placeholder in the command format where a plane's index would be inputted.
-The index of any resource can be found as the number next to it in the list.
-Please refer to the image below for clarity.
+In the description of commands, we use `{resource}-index` as a placeholder in the command format where user could specify the index of the corresponding resource.
+For example, `plane-index` refers to the index of a plane that users could specify, and the index of any resource can be found in the user interface display.

 <div style="page-break-after: always;"></div>